Home | Site Index | Disclaimer | Email Me!

 only happens at the Court Of Appeals for the circuit.
 A decision from an Appellate Court is binding upon the courts in that

-circuit but may be cited as an authority by other circuits (although not binding on other circuits).
+circuit but may be cited as an authority by other circuits (although not necessarily binding on other circuits).

 The federal courts also have a special court for the District of Columbia and a Federal Court of Appeals.